DataAnalyticsinStudentHands/DASH-Documentation/Honors IT/Infrastructure/hardware.md

 ## Storage

 We use a [Synology DS415+](https://www.synology.com/en-global/products/DS415+) NAS device with 24 TB of storage in a RAID 5 to provide network backup and file services.
-Documenation is attached below.
+Documentation is attached below.
 The configuration interface can be reached at http://hc-storage.cougarnet.uh.edu:5000/

 ## Computers